opdev1004/Keyhook-tech-test/README.md

-CREATE TABLE IF NOT EXISTS properties ( id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT NOT NULL, manager_id TEXT NOT NULL, created_at TEXT DEFAULT CURRENT_TIMESTAMP
+CREATE TABLE IF NOT EXISTS properties ( id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT NOT NULL, address TEXT NOT NULL, bedroom INTEGER NOT NULL, showerroom INTEGER NOT NULL, bathroom INTEGER NOT NULL, toiletroom INTEGER NOT NULL, manager_id TEXT NOT NULL, created_at TEXT DEFAULT CURRENT_TIMESTAMP
 );